natethegreate/Screentone-Remover/README.md

 ## Versioning

+* 1.6: Added support for jpg files.
+But all images should be in png to ensure compatibility with DeepCreamPy.

-1.5 * Cut down on unneeded libs (file size unchanged), fixed bug where .PNG wasn't recognized
+* 1.5 Cut down on unneeded libs (file size unchanged), fixed bug where .PNG wasn't recognized

-1.41: * Greatly improved sharpening process, which was brightening images unecessarily due to a miscalculation.
+* 1.41: Greatly improved sharpening process, which was brightening images unecessarily due to a miscalculation.
 Updated labels and defaults.

-1.4: * Sharpening is now parameterized.
+* 1.4: Sharpening is now parameterized.
 You can customize the filter to suit whatever art style you encounter.
 Defaults are still visible.
 For more information on the filter params, check out [this page](https://homepages.inf.ed.ac.uk/rbf/HIPR2/log.htm)

-1.3: * Updated blurring process.
+* 1.3: * Updated blurring process.
 Secondary blur is now a bilateral filter, which retains edges and removes toning much better.
      * Removed secondary sharpening because it can add noise in some circumstances.
      * Default slider position is now on 2.

-1.2: Removed redundant modules.
+* 1.2: Removed redundant modules.
 Created exe file.

-1.1: GUI, directory selection, batch screentone removing, variable removal
+* 1.1: GUI, directory selection, batch screentone removing, variable removal

-1.0: Can remove screentones from an image
+* 1.0: Can remove screentones from an image

 ## Todo